This 1994 Safari Continental RV remodel is amazing! It has a perfect combination of function and style.

 An amazing difference can be seen in the living and dining areas.
-Trading in the drab brown for a nice bright white added some much needed light to the whole area.
-It brighten the entire RV up and created a more spacious feel.
+Trading in the drab brown for a nice bright white added some much-needed light to the whole area.
+It brightens the entire RV up and created a more spacious feel.

 They added a touch of privacy by installing a rod and putting up a shower curtain to block off the front window, giving privacy and an at home feel while not in motion.

 The kitchen makes a bold statement with paint.